dfinity/ic/rs/bitcoin/ckbtc/mainnet/btc_checker_reinstall_2024_12_09.md

 ## Motivation

-The previous upgrade proposal failed due to a upgrade compatibility problem.
+The previous upgrade proposal failed due to an upgrade compatibility problem.
-This fixes it by reinstalling the Bitcoin Checker canister using a wasm hash is the same as in the previous upgrade proposal.
+This fixes it by reinstalling the Bitcoin Checker canister using the same wasm hash as in the previous upgrade proposal.

 ## Install args